Suppose we have a rigid body extended in R3 and want to characterize its dynamic properties.

 The coördinates of the center of mass (CM) are at mj/m.

-These 10 numbers characterize the body if it is rigid.
+These 10 numbers characterize the rigid body inertially.

-In the absence of external forces, these 10 together with initial position (3 numbers), velocity (3 numbers) and either angular velocity or angular momentum (3 numbers each), are enough to predict the future position, orientation, velocity and angular velocities.
+With no external forces, these 10 numbers together with initial position (3 numbers), velocity (3 numbers) and either angular velocity or angular momentum (3 numbers each), suffice to predict the future position, orientation, velocity and angular velocities.

 The velocity of the CM and angular momentum are constant, of course.